RKO Albee Theatre

 1 DeKalb Avenue,

-The RKO Albee Theatre was closed in September 1978 and demolished in November 1978 to make way for the Albee Square Mall (which itself was demolished in the Summer of 2008).
+The RKO Albee Theatre was closed on September 21, 1978 and was demolished in November 1978 to make way for the Albee Square Mall (which itself was demolished in the Summer of 2008).
 The up-market City Point retail and residential building was built on part of the site, and this contains the Alamo Drafthouse Downtown Brooklyn movie theatre which opened in October 2016.
-(It has its own page on Cinema Treasures)
+(It has its own page on Cinema Treasures).

 Just login to your account and subscribe to this theater